 The Council considered the establishment of a national energy consumer advocacy body was an important step towards increasing consumer advocacy on national energy market matters of strategic importance and material consequence for energy consumers, in particular, households and small business consumers.

-Stage one of the review has been completed which assessed the effectiveness of ECA’s organisational structure, governance arrangements and operational performance.
-The Preliminary Report outlines the key findings of stage one of the review.
+The preliminary stage of the review was completed in June 2018 and assessed the effectiveness of ECA’s organisational structure, governance arrangements and operational performance.

-Stage two of the review assessed the effectiveness of the ECA in undertaking its activities, in performing against stakeholder expectations and in its grant allocation functions with the Final Report to be completed in 2019.
+The final stage of the review was completed in March 2019 and assessed the effectiveness of the ECA in undertaking its activities, in performing against stakeholder expectations and in its grant allocation functions.